 It goes beyond in-class discussion, however.

-Over the course of the semester, you will have many opportunities to share and compare ideas about the One Book.
+Over the course of the academic year, you will have many opportunities to share and compare ideas about the One Book.
 Many faculty and staff will also have read the book, providing a broad base for discussion outside the classroom.
 Additionally, many of the lectures, discussions, exhibits, films and concerts that take place during the semester are specifically chosen to complement the book.

 Books will be available in the college libraries and bookstore.
 Join fellow classmates, faculty, and staff in the excitement of the One Book by attending discussions, presentations and events.